harish-garg/harish/source/_posts/Definite-Guide-to-building-products-with-OpenAI.md

 ## Support the work

 This guide is also available in formats suitable for Book Reading Apps and Devices(PDF, ePub, Kindle).
-If you like and want to support this work, you can [Pre-Order it here](https://gum.co/gpt-3-guide)
+If you like and want to support this work, you can Pre-Order it on [Gumroad](https://gum.co/gpt-3-guide) or [Learnetto](https://learnetto.com/users/harishgarg/courses/definite-guide-to-building-products-with-openai/)

 Or you can [Buy Me a Coffee](https://www.buymeacoffee.com/harishgarg).